ssavitzky/ssavitzky.github.io/hire-me.md

 * Helping you set up a new computer, with awesome free software that runs on whatever operating system you like, and a desktop that works the way you expect it to.
-I specialize in Linux, but I've been using -- and programming -- PCs since before Windows, and Macs since the Mac II.
+I specialize in Linux, but I've been using -- and programming -- PCs since NS-DOS and CP/M, and Macs since the Mac II.
 * Helping you install Linux, or repair a broken upgrade.
 * Helping you set up regular backups,
 * Helping you set up your printer.
+* Helping you set up a Raspberry Pi.
 * Helping you set up your web browser to keep sites from tracking you.
 * Helping you set up a website with WordPress, Weebly, or GitHub Pages, and teaching you to how add your own content.